alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Child put in car seat

-Should you need to fit or check a Child Restraint, you can search for an Authorised Restraint Fitting Station in the local area.
-Please note the cost of using these fitting stations must be covered by the user and is not covered by Council.
+Should you need to have your child restraint seat fitted or checked, you can search for an Authorised Restraint Fitting Station in the local area.
+Find an authorised child restraint fitting station | Transport for NSW Please note the cost of using these fitting stations must be covered by the user and is not covered by Council.

-You are encouraged to view the NSW Centre for Road Safety website which provides useful and educational information relating to child restraints and National Child Restraint Laws
+You are encouraged to view the NSW Centre for Road Safety website which provides useful and educational information relating to child restraints and National Child Restraint Laws.

 Teaching a Learner Driver?